MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalogtypes/structs/pfcataloggetitemreviewsrequest.md

 **`orderBy`** &nbsp; const char*
 *is null-terminated*

 (Optional) An OData orderBy used to order the results of the query.
+Possible values are Helpfulness, Rating, and Submitted (For example: "Submitted desc").

 ## Requirements